kushpamnani/kushpamnani/README.md

 ## 🧑🏻‍💻 My Projects

-I have worked on these projects over a long course of time, exploring different sections of Software Engineering with some more curiosity to learn about Mobile and App Development!
+I have worked on these projects over a long course of time, exploring different sections of Software Engineering with some more curiosity to learn about App Development!

 ## 🚀 Future Aspirations